 Enjoy your next paddle with Florida Paddle Notes!

 One of the best things about getting on Florida waterways in my kayak ‘Stumpknocker’ is the ability to explore the scenery up close and personal.
 It’s nice to get to those hard to reach spots or shallow side trips other boats can’t access.
 I love being close to mother nature and Florida Paddle Notes is all about exploring the natural beauty of these different habitats.

 Things all changed…

 In 1972 I purchased a 5 acre lot in a very rural subdivision called Rum Island Estates, just outside of High Springs, Fl .
 The property, located on sandy Rum Island Road, was a short walk to a gorgeous spring called Rum Island Spring, right on The Santa Fe River!
 Needless to say I was in heaven!
 Back then the spring was rarely visited except by the few locals.
 It was there, on the Santa Fe River, that my love for paddling went to another level..
 Almost daily, I explored the Santa Fe River and the numerous springs along its journey to the Suwannee River.
 Many warm sunny days were also spent exploring the pristine 6 miles of the Ichetucknee River, yet to be a state park, as it flowed into the Santa Fe.

-Now, 47 years later, I am retired and still enjoy being on the waters of Florida.
-With Florida Paddle Notes I want to combine my love for the water, my interest in photography, horticulture and nature to help make your next adventure on the water a bit more interesting.
+Now, 48 years later, I am retired and still enjoy being on the waters of Florida.
+With Florida Paddle Notes I want to combine my love for the water, an interest in photography, horticulture, and nature to help make planning your next adventure on the water a bit more interesting.
 I hope you enjoy this site and perhaps I will see you on one of Florida’s amazing waterways!